At Richard de Clare Nursery it is important to us that;

 - A wide range of adult led activities and child led provision are planned for and delivered by skilled and caring teachers and support staff, providing rich, varied and imaginative experiences that enthuse, engage and motivate children to learn.

 - Every child is treated as an individual.
 We ensure that all our staff know the children very well and have a sound understanding of child development.
 This ensures that the adults are able to enhance and extend the learning for each unique child, building upon their interests and needs.

-- We continually plan ‘in the moment’.
-Each time an adult interacts with a child they are observing, assessing, planning for, and responding to the individual child.
+- Each time an adult interacts with a child they are observing, assessing, planning for, and responding to the individual child.
 We ensure that all our staff receive high quality training to enable them to spot ‘teachable moments’ when they will intervene in a child’s play in order to maximise learning potential.

-- Richard de Clare Nursery School is able to offer (subject to availability) places to children the academic term after their 3rd
+- Richard de Clare Nursery is able to offer (subject to availability) places to children the academic term after their third birthday.

 - We offer flexible hours to accommodate both 15 and 30 hour entitlement (eligible families.)

 - FOR ALL CHILDREN: In order to enable our team to plan the very best experience for your children, we require the first 15 funded hours to remain the same each half term.